-Fifty intracytoplasmic sperm injection (ICSI) cycles treated in the Department of Obstetrics/ Gynecology, University Clinic of Schleswig-Holstein, Lübeck, were included in the study.
-Twenty-five of them had a premature rise of progesterone (Group 1).
-The cutoff value for progesterone was set at 0.9 ng/ml on the day of hCG administration according to previous reports (Schoolcraft et al. 1991, Silverberg et al. 1991, Fanchin et al. 1993, Givens et al. 1994, Bustillo et al. 1995, Abuzeid and Sasy 1996, Hofmann et al. 1996, Shulman et al. 1996, Ubaldi et al. 1996).
-A control group of another twenty-five cycles, with serum progesterone ≤ 0.9 ng/ml, was selected as frequency-matched sample (Group 2) to meet the distribution of age in Group 1.
-All women had normal reproductive function and basal follicle stimulating hormone (FSH) levels below 10 mIU/ml.
-The cause of infertility was the male factor, in all cases.
+Fifty intracytoplasmic sperm injection (ICSI) cycles treated in the Department of Obstetrics/Gynecology, University Clinic of Schleswig-Holstein, Lübeck, were included in the study.
+Twenty-five of them had a premature rise of P (group 1).
+The cut-off value for P was set at 0,9 ng/ml on the day of hCG administration according to previous reports (Schoolcraft et al, 1991; Silverberg et al, 1991; Fanchin et al, 1993; Givens et al, 1994; Bustillo et al, 1995; Abuzeid and Sasy, 1996; Hofmann et al, 1996; Shuman et al, 1996; Ubaldi et al, 1997).
+A control group of another twenty-five cycles, with serum $P \le 0.9 \text{ ng/ml}$, was selected as frequency-matched sample (group 2) to meet the distribution of age in group 1.
+All women had normal reproductive function and basal follicle stimulating hormone (FSH) levels < 10 mIU/ml.
+The cause of infertility was male factor, in all cases.
 The age of women was between 28 and 38 years.
-The patients gave verbal consent and did not receive any financial compensation for participating in the study.
+The patients gave verbal consent and did not receive any monetary compensation for participating in the study.
 Only one cycle of each woman was included in the study.

-Ovarian stimulation - ICSI - embryo transfers
+Ovarian stimulation - ICSI - Embryo transfers

-COS followed the multidose GnRH antagonist protocol ("Lübeck protocol") (Diedrich and Felberbaum 1998, Felberbaum et al. 2000).
-Briefly, the stimulation was made with recombinant FSH (recFSH) (Gonal-F ®,

-Serono International S.A., Geneva, Switzerland).
+COS followed the multidose GnRH antagonist protocol ("Lübeck protocol") (Diedrich and Felberbaum, 1998; Felberbaum et al., 2000).
+Briefly, the stimulation was made with recombinant FSH (recFSH) (Gonal-F ®, Serono International S.A., Geneva, Switzerland).
 The total dose of recFSH was individualized according to serum estradiol (E2) levels and transvaginal ultrasound measurements of the developing follicles.
 The pituitary suppression was made with the use of cetrorelix (Cetrotide ®, ASTA Medica AG, Frankfurt/Main, Germany and Serono International S.A., Geneva, Switzerland).
-In all cases, the induction of ovulation was made with 10000 IU hCG (Choragon ®, Ferring Arzneimittel GmbH, Kiel, Germany), when there was at least one follicle with a diameter of \geq 20 mm measured by transvaginal ultrasound or an E2 concentration \geq 1200 pg/ml.
-Transvaginal oocyte retrieval assisted by ultrasound monitoring was performed 36 h later.
+In all cases, the induction of ovulation was made with 10000 IU hCG (Choragon ®, Ferring Arzneimittel GmbH, Kiel, Germany), when there was at least one follicle with a diameter of ≥20 mm measured by transvaginal ultrasound or an E2 concentration ≥1200 pg/ml.
+Transvaginal oocyte retrieval assisted by ultrasound monitoring was performed 36 hours later.

 Following oocyte retrieval, ICSI was performed with freshly ejaculated spermatozoa.
-Up to three twopronuclear (2PN) oocytes were selected in each cycle for further development and embryo transfer, while the rest were cryopreserved.
+Up to three two pronuclear (2PN) oocytes, in each cycle, were selected for further development and embryo transfer, while the rest were cryopreserved.
 One to three embryos were transferred in each cycle, in accordance with the German Law.
-Before the embryo transfers, a cumulative embryo score (CES) was calculated, paying attention to the degree of fragmentation and regularity of blastomeres, as described elsewhere (Asimakopoulos et al. 2002).
-The presence of positive fetal heartbeats was indicative of clinical pregnancies.
+Before the embryo transfers, a cumulative embryo score (CES) was calculated, paying attention to the degree of fragmentation and regularity of blastomeres, as described elsewhere (Asimakopoulos et al, 2002).
+The presence of positive foetal heartbeats was indicative of clinical pregnancies.